hiowenluke/testor/README.md

 testor --inspect-brk 9229
 ```

-Then input `chrome://inspect` in your Chrome browser address bar.
+Then input `chrome://inspect` in your Chrome browser address bar, click the link "inspect" under **Remote Target**.
+Recommend [NiM](https://github.com/june07/NiM) (Node.js --inspector Manager) which is more easy-to-use.

 ## Test